 Proving Defects#

-To succeed in a product liability claim, injured workers typically must establish:
+To succeed in a product liability claim:

 - The exoskeleton was defective